 Does water baptism give you eternal life?
 If not, in what sense did water baptism "save" and "wash away" sins (Mark 16:16; Acts 22:16; 1 Pet.
 3:21)?

-Was water baptism meant to be a symbol of life, of death, or of separation from an evil religious system?
-Was it to be a "testimony" of a believer's faith?
-(What saith the Scripture?)
+Was water baptism meant to be a symbol of life, of death, or of a separation and cleansing from an unclean religious system?
+Was it to be a "testimony" of a believer's faith or a ceremonial cleansing from an 'uncleanness' they previously had been part of?
+Were "witnesses" required for baptism?
+Was a time of instruction required before baptism?
+(What saith the Scriptures?)

 Did Peter and Paul proclaim different plans of salvation?